erikrfunk/PPM_geneticManagementStats/README.md

   -s, gzipped vcf file of the cohort samples
   -f, gzipped vcf file of the founder samples
-  -i, sample map used to plot admixture proportions -o, output prefix
+  -i, sample map used to plot admixture proportions

+  [optional arguments]
+  -o, output prefix
   -t, threads
-  -r, don't rename chromosomes
+  -r, don't rename chromosomes (no argument)
-  -p, prune for linkage using plink
+  -p, prune for linkage using plink (no argument)

   Details:
   Both vcf files should be accessible by bcftools.
 If a file type error gets